OpenBuildings/jam/guide/jam/associations.md

 #### dependent

-If you set the `dependent` option to `Jelly_Association::DELETE`, then deleting this object will call the delete method on the associated object to delete that object.
-If you set the `dependent` option to Jelly_Association::ERASE, then deleting this object will delete the associated object without calling its delete method.
-If you set the `dependent` option to `Jelly_Association::NULLIFY`, then deleting this object will set the foreign key in the association object to NULL.
+If you set the `dependent` option to `Jam_Association::DELETE`, then deleting this object will call the delete method on the associated object to delete that object.
+If you set the `dependent` option to Jam_Association::ERASE, then deleting this object will delete the associated object without calling its delete method.
+If you set the `dependent` option to `Jam_Association::NULLIFY`, then deleting this object will set the foreign key in the association object to NULL.

 #### foreign